Is Psilocybin Legal?

 And as for setting, guided psilocybin experiences held in unregulated environments may, in some instances, cause more harm than good.

 One major risk for harm is that without safety standards in countries where psilocybin is illegal, there are no regulations or requirements for facilitators.
+Knowing where psilocybin is legal, and where to travel to get the best experience possible, may benefit your overall health and safety.

 You could therefore risk having ill-trained facilitators incapable of providing the necessary wellbeing support you may need.
 Moreover, since no medical training is required, underground facilitators could be unaware of how psilocybin could interfere with medications you may be on, increasing the likelihood of physical danger.
+Again, this points to an increasing need for legal psilocybin retreats.

 “Clients may be unaware that there is no regulatory oversight of underground guides or may fail to understand the risks of trusting another person while in a highly vulnerable state during psychedelic experiences,” quoted Clinical Psychologist Brian Pilecki in a recent scientific article published in the Harm Reduction Journal.